Note: This is a guest post by Sanjay Matai

 So, we “collectively” decided to build in an incentive system into the budgeting process.
 Every month (or every few months) each family member would get to buy a thing of his or her choice.

 One month my spouse would buy an iPad; next month my son would get his bike; 3rd month a piano for my daughter; and so on.

 So now my son doesn’t crib if I tell him to slash his mobile bill.
 My daughter is more than willing to cut her burgers and pizzas.
 I too splurge a lot less on my gadgets.
 Oh! what fights we used to have on these issues in the past.

 End result: From desperation to avoid, we are now desperate to make the budget… every month… month after month.

 Making a budget is not a maths exam.
 I don’t have to score a 100 / 100.

-So, I stopped taxing my brain till the last penny was accounted for.
-It didn’t matter as long as I was able get 90-95% numbers right.
+So, I stopped taxing my brain until the last penny was accounted for.
+It didn’t matter as long as I was able to get 90-95% numbers right.
 This saved tons of meaningless efforts and fruitless hours.

 Likewise, a budget is neither carved in stone.
 I don’t have to be too adamant, to stick to it.